-They say” Heaven helps those who help themselves.”
+If you’re struggling with sex addiction, I strongly recommend The Sexual Reboot Course to help you overcome sex and porn addiction before it destroys your life.
 You have to be the one to help yourself by taking the first step in getting rid of your addiction.

 No one will do that for you!
 If you don’t turn yourself in willingly, no one will drag you to a therapist.
 Your family can only offer you support when needed.